Sciss/AudioFile/README.md

-## ScalaAudioFile
+# ScalaAudioFile

-### statement
+## statement

 ScalaAudioFile is a Scala library to read and write audio files.
-It is (C)opyright 2004-2013 by Hanns Holger Rutz.
+It is (C)opyright 2004-2014 by Hanns Holger Rutz.
 All rights reserved.
 ScalaAudioFile is released under the [GNU General Public License](https://raw.github.com/Sciss/ScalaAudioFile/master/LICENSE) and comes with absolutely no warranties.
 To contact the author, send an email to `contact at sciss.de`

-### requirements / installation
+## requirements / installation

 ScalaAudioFile currently compiles against Scala 2.10 using sbt 0.13.